0xPARC/0xparc-intro-book/src/fs.typ

   4. Victor verifies $F(lambda) = Z(lambda) H(lambda)$.
 ]

-Fiat--Shamir turns it into the following noninteractive protocol.
+Fiat-Shamir turns it into the following noninteractive protocol.

 #algorithm[
   Peggy wants to prove to Victor that two polynomials $F$ and $H$